Blood Type Diet – Overview

-Since the diets suggested for blood types A and O are so restrictive; there’s a risk that followers won’t get enough of numerous minerals and vitamins that are essential for good health.
+Since the diets suggested for blood types A and O are so restrictive, there’s a risk that followers won’t get enough of the numerous minerals and vitamins that are essential for good health.

 There is no research to back the claims that the blood-type diet effectively reduces weight.

 According to a review published in 2013, further research is needed to back up any of the health claims linked to the blood type diet.

 In the review, scientists examined sixteen previously published publications on the blood type diet.

 They determined that “no evidence exists’ currently to substantiate the alleged health benefits of blood-type diets.

 Although supporters of the blood type diet claim that nutritional supplements can help individuals following the regimen achieve their nutritional demands, such supplements are not considered a viable alternative for a healthy, well-balanced diet.

 To sum it all up, blood type offers several benefits in some instances.